 Once you have figured out how your business will run and what your financial situation is, you can start looking for your studio.
 Do it in this order so you know how much you have for rent and extra costs that will come with the location you decide on.

 A dance studio has its own unique requirements.
-First ask yourself how much space you'll need?
+First ask yourself how much space you’ll need?
 Do you want one room or multiple studios in your facility?
+Will you want a room set up for virtual dance lessons?
 You will also consider the need for:

 - A lobby